oucs-teaching/cosc349-labs/lab06.md

 ## Multiple VMs within one `Vagrantfile`

 :::info
-Material for running multiple VMs within one `Vagrantfile` was referenced at then ed of [Lab 3], but we will explore it in more detail within this lab.
+Material for running multiple VMs within one `Vagrantfile` was referenced at the end of [Lab 3], but we will explore it in more detail within this lab.
 :::

 An useful capability of Vagrant is to be able to manage multiple VMs within a single `Vagrantfile`.
 This type of use of Vagrant is likely to be useful for, say, COSC349 assignment work.